In 16 Football League meetings at Cambridge United, Posh have won just two and lost eight.

-The grounds where Peterborough United fare well and do badly in League One
+The League One grounds where Peterborough United fare well and where they tend to do badly

 In 16 Football League meetings at Cambridge United, Posh have won just two and lost eight.